Swimming at the 2022 Asian Games

 Swimming at the 2022 Asian Games was held at the Hangzhou Olympic Sports Park Aquatics Center in Hangzhou Olympic Sports Expo Center, Hangzhou, China, from 24 to 29 September 2023.

+The 2022 Asian Games saw the introduction of the new discipline of marathon swimming.
+The newly introduced open water marathon events (10 km) were held on 6 and 7 October 2023 at the Chun'an Jieshou Sports Centre Swimming Course, Chun'an County, Zhejiang.